aleksanderkoder/FuryMusic/README.md

-# furymusic
+# Fury Music Player

-> A music player for the web.
+> A music player application built for the web.

 ## Build Setup